philipszdavido/Home-Day-1/README.md

 dataTypes Lab test spec and program getPrimes Lab test spec and program
+OOP (Car Class) spec and program

 These programs follows Test-Driven Development (TDD) process and the tool used is Jasmine.

 Program files
+DataTypes
+getPrimes
+OOP (Car Class)

-The program files are contained in these folders: dataTypes, getPrimes are contained in the spec folder inside each program folder.
+The program files are contained in these folders: dataTypes, getPrimes OOP (Car Class) are contained in the spec folder inside each program folder.

 How to run tests

 Clone this repository
 Navigate to the program folder
-Run SpecRunner.html
+Run index.html
 Note:

-These programs have no package dependecies, so fell free to clone it and run the RunTests.html file in each project folder to initialize the Jasmine tests.
+These programs have no package dependecies, so fell free to clone it and run the index.html file in each project folder to initialize the Jasmine tests.